critesjosh/predictionMarket/README.md

-# oracle
+# prediction market
-an oracle dapp as part of the consensys academy curriculum
+a prediction market dapp as part of the consensys academy curriculum